 - The Everyman: The character you play is not a professional adventurer or even a trained combatant, just your average every-day John/Jane Doe who is rushing to an important appointment.

-- The Film of the Book: House of Hell is being developed into a movie.
+- The Film of the Book: House of Hell is being developed into a movie, but seems to have fallen into Development Hell.

 - Genre Blind / Wrong Genre Savvy: If you act like the gung-ho, fearless Fantasy Action Hero more typical of the series' other entries in this book, you will meet a quick and grisly end.

-- To give one example (this is a pretty important spoiler, so think before you read it) using muscle to intimidate the Earl's hunchbacked servant like some Cowboy Cop won't get you anywhere; even if you outfight him, he'll just lie to get you off his back, and using the information he gives you will get you killed.
+- To give one example using muscle to intimidate the Earl's hunchbacked servant like some Cowboy Cop won't get you anywhere; even if you outfight him, he'll just lie to get you off his back, and using the information he gives you will get you killed.
 However, if you instead offer him brandy, he gets drunk and spills very useful information.

 - Another good example is that trying to fight more than two opponents at once will get you instantly killed, no matter how high your SKILL score is.
 The book states that you simply can't defend yourself from so many attackers at once.

-- Gosh Darn It to Heck!: House of Hell was censored to House of Hades when released in the U.S. Mind you, all of the stuff about a devil-worshiping cult, human sacrifice and the infamous picture of a naked woman about to be sacrificed were untouched.
+- Gosh Darn It to Heck!: House of Hell was censored to House of Hades when released in the U.S. Mind you, all of the stuff about a satanic cult, ghosts clutching their blood-dripping decapitated heads, and the infamous illustration of a naked woman about to be killed in a ritual sacrifice were untouched.
 Just instances of the word "hell".

-- Human Sacrifice: Practiced by the cultists in House of Hell.
+- Human Sacrifice: Practised by the cultists in House of Hell.

 - I Don't Like the Sound of That Place: Most of the rooms are named after demons or other similarly significant concepts.